Wake Windows vs Sleep Cues

 What are a baby’s sleep cues?

-Whilst wake windows are a great guide to help us parents plan our day of naps and activities, I recommend you are always led by your baby.
+Whilst wake windows are a great guide to help us parents plan our day of naps and activities, we do recommend you try to be led by your baby at times.

 And how you do that is by watching their sleepy cues.